If you have a heated/glass print bed then it can save you a lot of time and effort if you print the glider without a raft.

 Attach an elastic band, you can use trial and error to find your preferred length and strength, to the 'trigger'.

-Hold the plane by the rear, put your first and second fingers on the top side and your thumb on the bottom.
+Hold the plane by the horizontal tail flaps, put your first and second fingers on the top side, either side of the tail and your thumb on the bottom.

 Pull back and increase the tension in the elastic band making sure it isn't twisted.